On the uniform positivity of $F$-signature under reduction modulo $p$: Preliminaries

 Given a module $M$ over a ring $R$ of prime characteristic $p$, let $F^e_*M$ denote the $R$-module corresponding to the pushforward $F^e_*\widetilde{M}$ of the quasi-coherent sheaf $\widetilde{M}$ on $X:=\Spec R$ corresponding to $M$ via the $e$-times iterated Frobenius morphism $F^e:X \to X$.
 Moreover, if $R$ is a Noetherian normal domain and $D$ is a Weil divisor on $X=\Spec R$, then the $R$-module $H^0(X, \sO_X(D))$ is denoted by $R(D)$.

 First we recall the definition of test ideals and strongly $F$-regular singularities. \begin{defn}[{cf.~\cite{Hara-Yoshida}, \cite{Takagi}}] Suppose that $R$ is a Noetherian normal domain of characteristic $p>0$ and $\Delta$ is an effective $\Q$-Weil divisor on $\Spec R$.
 We assume that $R$ is \textit{$F$-finite}, that is, the Frobenius map $F:R\to R$ is finite.
-We use $R^{\circ}$ to denote the set of nonzero elements of $R$.
-Let $\ba$ be an ideal of $R$ such that $\ba\cap R^{\circ}\neq \emptyset$ and let $t \ge 0$ be a real number. \begin{enumerate}[label=(\roman*)] \item For every $R$-module $M$, the submodule $0_{M}^{*(\Delta,\ba^t)}$ of $M$ consists of all elements $z\in M$ for which there exists an element $c\in R^{\circ}$ such that for all large integers $e$, we have
+Let $\ba$ be a nonzero ideal of $R$ and $t \ge 0$ be a real number. \begin{enumerate}[label=(\roman*)] \item For every $R$-module $M$, the submodule $0_{M}^{*(\Delta,\ba^t)}$ of $M$ consists of all elements $z\in M$ for which there exists a nonzero element $c\in R$ such that for all large integers $e$, we have

 \item The \textit{test ideal} $\tau(R,\Delta,\ba^t)$ associated to the triple $(R,\Delta,\ba^t)$ is defined as